VouDoo/MyRemoteManager/README.md

 We also recommend that you create aliases for the most commonly used commands.

-Here is an example of code you can append in your profile file:
+Here is an example of code that you can add to your profile file:

 ```powershell
 # Add in Microsoft.PowerShell_profile.ps1